The forecourt at Buckland was recently expanded to include a new restaurant and motel.

 Trivia and History

-The restaurant was extended to gain a Coffee Stop, but closed February 2012, citing low trade.
-In June 2014 it re-opened as 'Chariots & Cherry Pie', but it closed the following November.
-The site was purchased in early 2018 and underwent major redevelopment works which involved demolishing the remaining empty restaurant building.
-The new site reopened in January 2019 with a new restaurant, general store and motel branded under the name of 'Mollie's'.
+The Little Chef restaurant closed February 2012, citing low trade.
+In June 2014 it re-opened as 'Chariots & Cherry Pie', but this closed the following November.
+The site was purchased in early 2018 and the restaurant was demolished.
+The new site reopened in January 2019 with a new restaurant, a general store and a motel branded 'Mollie's'.

-The filling station was demolished in 2016 and rebuilt again.
+The petrol station was demolished in 2016 and rebuilt.

 |Leigh Delamere (M4 west, 36 miles)||Services on the A420||Peartree (A34 north, 15 miles)|